Sree Kerala Varma College: Facilities

+The campus is about 3 kilometers from the center of Thrissur.

 Library

-The college library is housed in a two‑story building next to the Administrative Block; it holds more than 70,000 books and subscribes to online and print periodicals and magazines, with access to back volumes via INFLIBNET and NLIST, an online public access catalogue (OPAC), and reprography services offered through the Cooperative Store adjacent to the library building.
+The college library occupies a two-storey building adjacent to the administrative block.
+The library contains over 70,000 books and subscribes to online and print periodicals and magazines, with access to back volumes via INFLIBNET and NLIST, an online public access catalogue (OPAC), and reprography services offered through the Cooperative Store adjacent to the library building.

 Hostel

-The college provides hostel accommodation for male and female students, subject to availability; the women’s hostel on campus accommodates about 220 students, and the men’s hostel near the N. D. Subramanian Stadium complex accommodates about 120 students, with a gym facility available to residents.
+There are separate hostels for male and female students.
+The women’s hostel accommodates 220 students and the men’s hostel accommodates 120, with a gym facility available to residents.
+There are four sports hostels sanctioned by the Kerala Sports Council, housing approximately 50 athletes in basketball, weightlifting, judo, and swimming.

 Sports

-The Prof. N. D. Subramanian Stadium on campus offers facilities for various sports, including cricket, basketball, and football; the college also hosts four sports hostels sanctioned by the Kerala Sports Council, accommodating around fifty athletes specializing in basketball, weightlifting, judo, and swimming, and the gymnasium in the Main Block is equipped for training, exercise, and bodybuilding.
+The Prof. N. D. Subramanian Stadium on campus offers facilities for cricket, basketball, and football.
+The gymnasium in the Main Block is equipped for training, exercise, and bodybuilding.

 Student life

-Students at Sree Kerala Varma College participate in a range of extracurricular, sports, and cultural activities.
+Students can participate in organized sports, cultural events, and extracurricular clubs, including NCC and NSS units.